luciasalar/collect-tweets/Readme.md

 # Retrieve timeline

-The new API has advanced functions in searching tweets, you might not need this function if you plan to collect all the tweets (up to 3200) of a user.
-We are currently using *API v1.1*
+The new API has advanced functions in searching tweets, you can break the 3200 cap.
+We are currently using *API v2.0*

 Twitter recenlty lauched API v.2, the new api enable you to search tweets in a more precise way.
 For example, You can set  start_time and end_time and paginating through the full results. https://developer.twitter.com/en/docs/twitter-api/tweets/timelines/introduction

 Unfortunately the library that are commonly used by many --Tweepy, doesn't support api2 yet.
-We can use scraping technqiues to do it, however, the tweepy library is way more convinient
+We can use scraping technqiues to do it, however, the tweepy library is way more convinient. collect_tweets_api2.py and collect_comments.py are using api v2

-# Data dictionary v1.1
+# Data dictionary
 https://developer.twitter.com/en/docs/twitter-api/v1/data-dictionary/object-model/tweet

 ### timeline object: